mpokrass/Personality-notes/psych-356.md

 Is it more nature or nurture?
 Most people in this class thought nurture/both.
 Freud thought it was parents/nurture.

 Freud thought of personality in terms of character.
 A function of mediation of graceful feminine presence.
 Can impart love and allow you to flourish.
-Intervening gracefull loving figure was the mom.
+Intervening graceful loving figure was the mom.
 If she screwed up, the child would be screwed up in various ways.

 ### Freud on Nurture